 EARLY LIFE & EDUCATION

-It is truly a blessing when a person has found their passion.
-Kenya Handy-Hilliard’s passion is people…helping people.
+Kenya Handy-Hilliard’s passion is helping people.
 She knew from living and growing up in New York City, attending Smith College in Massachusetts, and traveling the world that she wanted to get involved with people.
 However, it was only while becoming a wife, a mother, and public servant on all levels of government, that she has become inspired to help and empower people in a more impactful way.
-That is by running to represent the 40th Councilmanic District, which includes communities of Prospect Lefferts Gardens, Ditmas Park, Flatbush, and parts of East Flatbush, Kensington, Midwood and Crown Heights.
+That is by running to represent the 40th Councilmanic District, which includes communities of Prospect Lefferts Gardens, Ditmas Park, Flatbush, and parts of East Flatbush, Kensington, Midwood, and Crown Heights.

 Kenya was born and raised in New York City, and moved to Prospect Lefferts Gardens (PLG), Brooklyn when she was 3 years old.
 She was nurtured by a large loving family that heavily emphasized public service, helping people, and being a catalyst for change.
 However, as Kenya began to grow and support her own young family from within her community, she found that she was not in a position to adequately address the issues of the neighborhood.
 She could not serve her community from the sidelines the way she wanted and the way it deserved.
 Her only choice: make serving the community her job!